 Government Agency Intelligence Network and Regional Disruption Team

 The Government Agency Intelligence Network (GAIN) is a collaborative agreement between Government Agencies that have an intelligence and investigative remit.
 GAIN agencies work together to:

 - Support the delivery of the National Organised Crime Strategy

-- Use their collective influences to tackle Serious & Organised criminality
+- Use their collective influence to disrupt Serious & Organised criminality

-- Share resources to joinly participate in enforcement action
+- Share resources to jointly participate in multi-agency enforcement action

 There are a number of other specialist units within SEROCU dealing with specialist functions who have a more covert role.

 Job roles within SEROCU are listed on the Thames Valley Police jobs portal.
 Click on the link below to go to the website (opens in a new window).